jorgev259/url-monitor/README.md

 ```

 ## Updates
+- `v1.4.2 :` use Urlmon as class and add errors to class methods
 - `v1.4.1 :` Add configurable successCodes per url
 - `v1.4.0 :` Add 'time' to event responses
 - `v1.3.3 :` Fix bug in https response with http result code in url field.
 Improves HTTP messages.